 If you are looking for a checklist that will help with preparing for buck breeding season, you are in the right place.
 Get a simple approach on care, feed, and more so your buck can stand up to the rigors of breeding your herd.
 An important step to do each year with your goat breeding goat kidding.

 When I first got into raising goats on our hobby farm, I never really considered all the parts I would need to learn.
 Sure, I was aware of the importance of feeding them, I knew the difference between straw and hay, I even had a good grasp on goat fencing.
 One part, however, wasn’t yet in my wheelhouse.
 That was all the parts that I needed to be aware of with breeding my goats and preparing my buck for rut.

-If you are brand new to raising goats, then rut might be a new experience altogether.
+If you are brand new to raising goats, then rut might be a new experience for you altogether.
 So, before we dive into all the tips and steps you need to be aware of, let’s first go over the basics.

 Disclaimer: In accordance with FDA guidelines, the information and products offered on this website are not intended to diagnose, treat, cure, or prevent any disease.

 Rut is when a male goat goes into heat.
 The period when he is able to mate and breed female goats in your herd.
 This is buck breeding season.
 That means he will have a surge of hormones that will make him very willing and extremely determined to breed any goat that he smells is in heat.

 Here in Northwestern PA, rut usually begins in early August and continues until late November or early December.
 This does not mean that the rest of the year your does are safe from breeding.
 A buck can breed a doe at any time throughout the year.
 When he is in “Full Rut”, however, he will be more determined than any other time.